Rattanakosin Kingdom (1782–1932): Bowring Treaty and consequences

-Regency of Si Suriyawong
+Regency of Sri Suriwongse

 When King Mongkut ascended the throne in 1851, he appointed his younger brother Pinklao as Vice-King or Second King of the Front Palace, giving Pinklao immense powers.
 Vice-King Pinklao predeceased King Mongkut in 1866.
-After the demise of his peers, Chaophraya Si Suriyawong emerged as the most powerful nobleman.
+After the demise of his peers, Chaophraya Sri Suriwongse emerged as the most powerful nobleman.
 King Mongkut took a trip to observe a solar eclipse at Prachuap Khiri Khan but contracted malaria and died in October 1868.
-His 15 year old son Chulalongkorn was confirmed to succeed the throne under the regency of Si Suriyawong.
+His 15-year-old son Chulalongkorn was confirmed to succeed the throne under the regency of Sri Suriwongse.
 The latter unprecedentedly made Wichaichan, son of Pinklao, Vice-King of the Front Palace and heir presumptive without Chulalongkorn's consent.
-His regency was a time when the power of the Bunnags reached an apex.
-The young king Chulalongkorn, who had been educated by Western teachers including Anna Leonowens and who was then powerless under the sway of the Bunnag regent, spent his early reign learning and observing.
+His regency was the time when the power of the Bunnags reached an apex.
+The young king Chulalongkorn, who had been educated by Anna Leonowens and who was then powerless under the sway of the Bunnag regent, spent his early reign learning and observing.
 Chulalongkorn visited Singapore and Dutch Java in 1871 and British India in 1872 where he learned about Western colonial administrations, becoming the first Siamese monarch to travel aboard.
 Chulalongkorn formed the Young Siam Society, composing of liberal Westernizing young princes and noblemen who aimed at state financial reforms and the abolition of government-regulated manpower control for the development of the economy, people and the kingdom, and also to consolidate royal power through centralization.

-When King Chulalongkorn reached the age of 20 in 1873, the regency ended as Si Suriyawong was rewarded with the highest rank of Somdet Chaophraya, becoming Somdet Chaophraya Si Suriyawong.
+When King Chulalongkorn reached the age of 20 in 1873, the regency ended as Si Suriyawong was rewarded with the highest rank of Somdet Chaophraya, becoming Somdet Chaophraya Sri Suriwongse.
 Under the ineffective Chinese tax collector system, King Chulalongkorn found the government treasury to be in debt.
-He initiated his reforms with the establishment of Ho Ratsadakorn Phiphat (หอรัษฎากรพิพัฒน์) or the Financial Auditory Office in June 1873 to centralize and reorganize the taxation system to attain a more stringent revenue collection.
+He initiated his reforms with the establishment of Ho Ratsadakorn Phiphat (หอรัษฎากรพิพัฒน์) or Auditory Office in June 1873 to centralize and reorganize the taxation system to attain a more stringent revenue collection.
 Chulalongkorn underwent his second coronation in October 1873 to signify the assumption of the authorities but Si Suriyawong continued to hold de facto power.
-The king also appointed the Council of State in May 1874, composing of mid-ranking nobles from the Young Siam faction, and the 'Privy Council' in August 1874, comprising exclusively of royal princes.
+The king also appointed the Council of State in May 1874, composing of mid-ranking nobles from the Young Siam faction, and the 'Privy Council' in August 1874, composed exclusively of royal princes.
 Chulalongkorn's fiscal reforms conflicted with the existing benefits of the old nobility and put the king in political conflict with Si Suriyawong, who represented the conservative faction.
 Chulalongkorn exerted his legislative powers through the Council of State that passed many laws concerning tax reforms.
 Also in 1874, King Chulalongkorn made his first gradual step towards the abolition of slavery by decreeing that the redemption price of a child slave would continue to decline over age until the age of 21 when they would be freed.